 9. How far do rats travel from their nest?

 Rats tend to travel between 100 feet and 300 feet from their nests to search for more nest-building materials and food.
-This means that if you locate a rat’s nest, the actual rats likely aren’t too far away and could feasibly be trapped in the vicinity.

 10. How long does a wild rat live?